 Help for mental health issues can include support, counselling, medication or therapy.
 Some services and information are especially aimed at young people.

-Other organisations that can provide help include:
+Organisations that can provide help include:

 - eHeadspace - a confidential, free and secure space where young people 12 - 25 or their families can chat, email or speak on the phone with a qualified youth mental health professional